spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/05-update-vm-configuration.md

 <InfoBox>

-Multus allows hotplugging network interfaces only when interfaces use the **virtio** model connected through bridge binding.
+Multus allows hot plugging network interfaces only when interfaces use the **virtio** model connected through bridge binding.

 </InfoBox>